folivetti/eggp_paper_GECCO/README.md

 ## To rerun the experiments

-To run the experiments, each folder contains an individual bash script for each algorithm and a `runAllOf.sh` script to run all experiments for a single algorithm.
+To run the experiments, each folder contains an individual bash script for each algorithm and a `runAllOf.sh` script to run all experiments for a single algorithm. **Note that the results may differ slightly from the paper since we are not fixing the random seed AND the algorithms may have been updated in the meantime.**

 The syntax for each script (using `srbench` folder as an example) are:

 ```bash
 ./runAllOf.sh [eggp_mo|eggp_so|pysr|operon|tinygp]